oceanprotocol/list-purgatory/policies/README.md

 ### How Does An Actor Enter Purgatory?

-It can happen in one of these ways:
+It can happen in one of the following ways:
 * An asset that the actor has published has been put into purgatory
 * On an asset that the actor has published where the actor still has >10% of the holdings, and then withdraws the majority of their stake in a short time interval.
 Colloquially, the actor has done a "rug pull" to the detriment of the community.
-OPF determines the right to make subjective judgements on this.
+OPF reserves the right to make subjective judgements on this without restriction.

 ### How Does An Actor Leave Purgatory?

 It can happen in one of these ways:
-* All assets published by the actor are on longer in Purgatory; and the actor submits a request in writing to OPF, then OPF decides at its discretion whether to remove purgatory status
+* Assets published by the actor are on longer in Purgatory; the actor submits a request in writing to OPF, who then decides at its discretion whether to revoke purgatory status

 ### DMCA Details: Counter-Notices & Legal Actions